FrankLhota56/fortran66-flex/README.md

 Because this limited character set leaves out lower case letters, virtually all Fortran 66 code samples are written in all caps, which is now viewed as shouting.
 Also absent from this limited character set is the horizontal tab, so those cannot be used to get text into the proper field.

 The Fortran 66 character set lacks many of the characters used comparison and logical operators, such as `<` or `|`.
 The Fortran 66 version of these operators consist of identifiers placed between two periods, for example the "less than" operator in Fortran 66 is `.LT.` instead of `<`.
-Given the use of periods in real constants, this can create some tricky situations.
+Given the use of periods in real constants, this can create some tricky problems.

 ### No Reserved Words